OWASP/OdTM/applications/checkApplication/README.md

 Example of a running script is [here](../../tests/run.sh).

-Whole [folder](../../tests/) is an example how this simple testing approach has been added to the base model.
+The whole [folder](../../tests/) is an example how this approach has been added to the base model.